 Fertility studies conducted in rats after oral administration produced no untoward effect on fertility or on the overall capability to reproduce.

-Teratogenic Effects: Pregnancy Category B. The safety of Acarbose Tablets in pregnant women has not been established.
+The safety of Acarbose tablets in pregnant women has not been established.
 Reproduction studies have been performed in rats at doses up to 480 mg/kg (corresponding to 9 times the exposure in humans, based on drug blood levels) and have revealed no evidence of impaired fertility or harm to the fetus due to Acarbose.
 In rabbits, reduced maternal body weight gain, probably the result of the pharmacodynamic activity of high doses of Acarbose in the intestines, may have been responsible for a slight increase in the number of embryonic losses.
 However, rabbits given 160 mg/kg Acarbose (corresponding to 10 times the dose in man, based on body surface area) showed no evidence of embryotoxicity and there was no evidence of teratogenicity at a dose 32 times the dose in man (based on body surface area).
-There are, however, no adequate and well-controlled studies of Acarbose Tablets in pregnant women.
+There are, however, no adequate and well-controlled studies of Acarbose tablets in pregnant women.
 Because animal reproduction studies are not always predictive of the human response, this drug should be used during pregnancy only if clearly needed.
 Because current information strongly suggests that abnormal blood glucose levels during pregnancy are associated with a higher incidence of congenital anomalies as well as increased neonatal morbidity and mortality, most experts recommend that insulin be used during pregnancy to maintain blood glucose levels as close to normal as possible.

-Gastrointestinal symptoms are the most common reactions to Acarbose Tablets.
-In U.S. placebo-controlled trials, the incidences of abdominal pain, diarrhea, and flatulence were 19%, 31%, and 74% respectively in 1255 patients treated with Acarbose Tablets 50-300 mg t.i.d., whereas the corresponding incidences were 9%, 12%, and 29% in 999 placebo-treated patients.
+Gastrointestinal symptoms are the most common reactions to Acarbose tablets.
+In U.S. placebo-controlled trials, the incidences of abdominal pain, diarrhea, and flatulence were 19%, 31%, and 74% respectively in 1255 patients treated with Acarbose tablets 50 to 300 mg t.i.d., whereas the corresponding incidences were 9%, 12%, and 29% in 999 placebo-treated patients.

 In a one-year safety study, during which patients kept diaries of gastrointestinal symptoms, abdominal pain and diarrhea tended to return to pretreatment levels over time, and the frequency and intensity of flatulence tended to abate with time.
-The increased gastrointestinal tract symptoms in patients treated with Acarbose Tablets are a manifestation of the mechanism of action of Acarbose Tablets and are related to the presence of undigested carbohydrate in the lower GI tract.
+The increased gastrointestinal tract symptoms in patients treated with Acarbose tablets are a manifestation of the mechanism of action of Acarbose tablets and are related to the presence of undigested carbohydrate in the lower GI tract.

 If the prescribed diet is not observed, the intestinal side effects may be intensified.
 If strongly distressing symptoms develop in spite of adherence to the diabetic diet prescribed, the doctor must be consulted and the dose temporarily or permanently reduced.